 Context7 is the most popular MCP server in 2026.
-Not by a small margin — it has nearly double the views of the #2 server on FastMCP.
+Not by a small margin — it ranks #1 on MCP.Directory with nearly 2x the views of the #2 server (Playwright), and ThoughtWorks placed it in their Technology Radar “Trial” ring in November 2025.
 Built by Upstash, it solves a genuine pain point: AI coding assistants hallucinate APIs that don’t exist because their training data is months or years out of date.

 But popularity doesn’t mean perfection.
 A critical context poisoning vulnerability (ContextCrush) was discovered and patched in February 2026.
 The free tier was quietly cut by 83–92% in January 2026.
-And the fundamental architecture — a centralized registry that delivers documentation straight into your agent’s context — creates a trust surface that most developers haven’t thought through.
+A “research mode” feature shipped and was partially reverted within four days due to timeout issues.
+And the fundamental architecture — a centralized registry that delivers documentation straight into your agent’s context — creates a trust surface that Stacklok’s ToolHive security guide recommends mitigating with outbound network filtering.

 What It Does